-All About Dental Bridges
+All You Need to Know About Dental Bridges

 If you have lost a tooth or have missing teeth that were originally adjacent to each other, your dentist may have suggested replacing them with a dental bridge.
 A dental bridge is designed to bridge the gap left behind by a missing tooth or teeth that were originally side by side.
 It consists of dental crowns that fit over the teeth adjacent to the gap; these teeth are called abutment teeth.
 The replacement tooth or teeth are fitted between and are attached to the crowns to create a complete restoration.
 Each replacement tooth is called a pontic.
 Dental bridges are a tried and tested way to replace missing teeth, producing good results in a way that is reasonably non-invasive and quick to complete.